 Multiple helix approach needed

-Business dynamic, research and innovation, and investments in AI are increasingly being influenced by the development of interactions among all stakeholders (“multiple helix” approach).
+Research and innovation, investments and business dynamics in AI are increasingly being influenced by the development of interactions among all stakeholders (“multiple helix” approach).
 More actors are involved in AI knowledge creation and the innovation process.
 Universities and research institutions collaborate with business enterprises, hospitals, local municipalities, public services providers and citizen organisations.

 - Create first global directory for AI hot spots, and matching SDGs.

-The map will identify players in three clusters:
+The “Emerging economies Artificial Intelligence ecosystem” identified players in three clusters: